What She Brings to the Team

 When Judy is not mentoring the next generation of PR super stars, she loves nothing more than jumping off a boat into the middle of a fresh, clean Muskoka lake.
 She is a self-proclaimed pop culture queen who always has her finger on the pulse of what's happening in Toronto and across the world.
 She loves spending time with her wonderful husband and two grown-up kids and her home is well known for frequent backyard parties and home-cooked gourmet dinners.

 An eternal optimist, Judy is an active community builder who believes her voice can help change the world.
-She volunteers as Communications Strategist for The Canadian Centre to End Human Trafficking, is Chair of the Canadian Council of Public Relations Firms, as well as of Centennial College’s Corporate Communications and Public Relations Program Advisory Committee, and is on the Board of Management of the International Communications Consultancy Organization.
+She volunteers as Communications Strategist for The Canadian Centre to End Human Trafficking, is Chair of the Canadian Council of Public Relations Firms, past-chair and a member of Centennial College’s Corporate Communications and Public Relations Program Advisory Committee, and is on the Board of the International Communications Consultancy Organization (ICCO).
 She is also on the Board of Directors of Toronto’s Greenwood College and regularly serves as a judge on international and national communications and marketing awards programs.